Evaluators & Editors Start Here (3-minute orientation)

 Audio Library

 A field-consumable version of the archive.
 Some people think better by reading.
-Others need to hear the material while driving, walking, or working.
-The archive supports both.
-The site currently points readers to an extensive audio library
+Others absorb complex material better while driving, walking, or working.
+The Audio Library supports that second mode without requiring the archive to be read only as screen text.

 What kind of work this reflects